Stolichnayer/JSON-lang/README.md

 ## Language for JSON (JavaScript Object Notation)

+#### Made for the purposes of HY-352 Software Engineering course, in Computer Science Department, University of Crete.

 In this project, a specific-purpose language is implemented for definitions and usage of data in JSON format.
 This language is compiled to C++ by including only the "JSONlang.h" header file.